Votto personally apologizes to 6-year-old fan after ejection versus Padres

 Plenty of Reds fans were frustrated by Joey Votto’s first-inning ejection on Saturday, but 6-year-old Abigail was heartbroken.

-Her mother, Greenville, Ohio native Kristin Courtney, wrote on Twitter it was Abigail’s first-ever Major League Baseball game.
+Her mother, Greenville, Ohio, native Kristin Courtney, wrote on Twitter it was Abigail’s first-ever Major League Baseball game.
 Their family had traveled from Los Angeles to San Diego to see the Reds play, and Abigail arrived in a Joey Votto T-shirt.

 And then the ejection.
-Votto had gotten into an argument with San Diego Padres players, leading referees to boot him and Reds manager David Bell from the game.
+Votto had gotten into an argument with San Diego Padres players, leading officials to boot him and Reds manager David Bell from the game.

 Words can’t do much justice to the picture that Courtney posted from Petco Park: